 By not following requirements of SA 210, CA H is not acting ethically.
 He has violated principle of professional competence and due care governing professional ethics.
 This principle requires an accountant to attain and maintain professional knowledge and skill at the level required to ensure that a client or employing organization receives competent professional service, based on current technical and professional standards and relevant legislation and act diligently and in accordance with applicable technical and professional standards.
-Maintaining professional competence requires awareness of current technical and professional standards.
+Maintaining professional standards.
 Non sending of engagement letter shows lack of such awareness on part of CA H. Therefore, he has violated said fundamental principle governing professional ethics.